DoubleDoorDevelopment/MineTweakerRecipeMaker/README.md

 How to use
 ----------

-Command: "/mtrm" or "/MineTweakerRecipeMaker"
+Command: "/mtrm [type]" or "/MineTweakerRecipeMaker [type]"

 Download
 --------

+v2.x Does not have public releases yet.
+Compile it yourself or wait!

-We have downloads on [curseforge](http://minecraft.curseforge.com/mc-mods/226294-minetweaker-recipemaker) and on [our website](http://doubledoordev.net/) (more up to date).
+~~We have downloads on [curseforge](http://minecraft.curseforge.com/mc-mods/226294-minetweaker-recipemaker) and on [our website](http://doubledoordev.net/) (more up to date).~~

 Modpacks & license
 ------------------